 If you've been a Victim of Fire or Water Damage

 Severe damage to your home or business turns your life upside down.
-For businesses, it can mean diminished productivity or even force a shut down.
+For businesses, it can mean diminished productivity or even force a shutdown.
 For homeowners, it can destroy the value of their largest investment or even leave them with no place to live.
-Most home and business owners lack the resources to recover from these events.
+Most business and homeowners lack the resources to recover from these events.
 Without benefits from their property insurance carriers, they are wiped out.

 Property insurance was invented to prevent households and businesses from being severely burdened or ruined by fires, water leaks, burglaries, vandalism, storm damage, and any other disasters that wreck properties.
 Property owners pay their premiums faithfully in order to protect their families and livelihoods.
 If the insurance company lives up to its end of the bargain, they are glad they paid those premiums.

 What if the insurance company refuses to live up to its end of the bargain?
 In some cases, homes are destroyed and businesses remain closed while insurance adjusters dither and nitpick.
-In some cases, good claims and delayed or denied all together with devastating effect on the policyholder.
+In some cases, good claims are delayed or denied all together with a devastating effect on the policyholder.
 Claimants are told to accept a low settlement or nothing.
 When insurance companies employ these unscrupulous tactics, they act in bad faith.
-If you are the victim of an insurance company’s bad faith, you have rights under the law that allow you to recover not just the full value of your claim, but damages for inconvenience, stress, emotional distress, legal fees and, in some cases, punitive damages.
+If you are the victim of an insurance company’s bad faith, you have rights under the law that allow you to recover not just the full value of your damage claim, but damages for inconvenience, stress, emotional distress, legal fees, legal advice, and, in some cases, punitive damages.

 It seems shocking to those unfamiliar with the inner workings of the insurance industry.
 Aren’t property insurance companies in business to help property owners in their times of need?
 The answer is no.